 Understanding Your Leagues Rules

-When it comes to play calling, the first thing you need to learn is the rules of the league your program is registered with.
-Typically, the rules look a lot like they do in regular youth football with the main exception being rules focused around running plays.
+When it comes to play calling and teaching kids how to play flag football, the first thing you need to teach is the rules of the league your program is registered with.
+Typically, the flag football rules look a lot like they do in regular youth football with the main exception being rules focused around running plays.

 A few important rules to note are: